microsoft/pxt-arcade/docs/courses/csintro/tilemap/extensions.md

 ``||corgio:corgio||`` allows you to create a sprite who can jump, run, and fall with only a few blocks in the ``||loops:on start||``.

-To add the corgio extension to your project, open the extensions tab and search for "corgio" - it should be the first result.
-Alternatively, you can search using a direct link to the package, as follows: `github.com/jwunderl/pxt-corgio`.
+To add the corgio extension to your project, open the extensions tab and look for "corgio" - it should be the first result.

 After adding corgio to your project, a new tab titled ``||corgio:Corgi||`` will appear in the toolbox, above ``||game:Game||``; this contains the blocks necessary to create and interact with the Corgi.